-Henry Fielding was born 22 April 1707, and died 8 October 1754.
+Henry Fielding was born on 22 April 1707 and died on 8 October 1754.

 Henry Fielding Quotes